4 wonderful parenting tips to get your child to draw.

 1. Draw with her.

-Remember how much fun you used to have drawing and coloring as a child?
+Remember how much fun you had in drawing and coloring as a child?
 It was great, right?
 One of the benefits of having children is that it allows us to channel our inner child.
 Rather than consume yourself in housework, join your child during her art session.
 Not only will you have a great time letting go of responsibilities for a short time, but your child will appreciate you spending that time with her.
-After all, what could be better than bonding with your child over something as wonderful as drawing?
+After all, what could be better than bonding with your child over something as extraordinary as drawing?

 2. Give her creative freedom.